luizduarte0806/luizduarte0806/README.md

 - Proficient in Liquid, along with HTML, CSS, JavaScript, and JSON.
 - Experienced in theme customization

-**Proficient in React and Vue**
-- Well-versed in building mobile responsive and visual appealing front-end using Material UI, Tailwind CSS, Bootstrap
-- Familiar with Next.
-Nuxt, Vuex, Qusar
-- Good experience in Redux, Saga, Thunk, Sequelize, Knex

-**Experienced in API Integration**

-**Experienced in Payment Gateway Integration**

 **Database**
 MySQL, MongoDB, GraphQL, PostgreSQL